secretGeek/documentation/en/fundamentals/functional-reactive-programming.md

 At the core of functional reactive programming is a signal.
 A signal is a rather abstract concept, and it's easier to describe what a signal does rather than what it is.
 A signal simply sends values over time.
 It sends values until it either completes, or errors out, at which point it stops sending values forever.
 A signal either completes or errors out, but not both.

 Signals have no sense of a "current value" or "past values" or "future values", they are very simple.
 They just *send values over time*.
-Signals become useful when they're subscribed to or used with bindings, both cases of which we'll cover shortly.
+Signals become useful when they're subscribed to or used with bindings, both of which we'll cover shortly.
 For now, it's important to understand that a signal can be *transformed*.

 If I have a signal that sends numbers, and I want it to send strings instead, I can easily *transform* that signal with a *map*.
 A map is an *operator* that takes in a signal as a receiver, performs some operation on the values sent over that signal, and generates a new signal with the new, mapped values.